PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

 \subsection{\rqone: Effectiveness at Finding Real-World Bugs}

-In this research question, we evaluate the practical usefulness of \patchguru by assessing its effectiveness in detecting real-world bugs in code patches.
-Specifically, we apply \patchguru to the \datasize PRs and manually analyze the raised warnings to identify true inconsistencies between code patches and developer intent.
-A true positive is defined as a warning that correctly identifies an inconsistency between the behavior of a code patch and the developers' intents as expressed in NL artifacts, whereas any other warnings are false positives.
-Next, we calculate the precision of \patchguru in detecting real-world bugs, defined as the ratio of true positives to the total number of warnings issued.
-Finally, we compare the performance of \patchguru against \testora.

-During manual inspection, we observe that some true positives correspond to patches that exhibit desirable behavior despite being inconsistent with the stated developer intent.
-For instance, a patch may inadvertently fix an unrelated bug that is not mentioned in the PR description.
-Therefore, we further classify true positives into two categories: ~(i) \textit{documentation bugs}, where the documentation inaccurately describes the unintended yet correct behavior introduced by the patch, and ~(ii) \textit{code bugs}, where the patch introduces unintended and undesirable behavior that deviates from the developers' intent.
-For all code bugs, we check whether the problem still exists in the latest version of the project, and if so, report the bug to the developers.
-While we believe that documentation bugs would be useful to report as long as a PR is still open, we do not report them in our evaluation as all PRs in our dataset have already been merged, and the developers are unlikely to revisit them.
+We apply \patchguru to the \datasize PRs and manually analyze raised warnings to identify true inconsistencies between code patches and developer intent expressed in NL artifacts.
+To ensure accuracy, warnings were reviewed by the first author and cross-validated by two other authors; any disagreements are resolved through discussion.
+A true positive is a warning that correctly identifies such an inconsistency; any other warning is a false positive.
+During manual inspection, we find that some true positives exhibit desirable behavior despite being inconsistent with stated developer intent (e.g., inadvertently fixing an unrelated bug).
+We therefore classify true positives into: (i)~\textit{documentation bugs}, where documentation inaccurately describes the patch's unintended but desirable behavior, and (ii)~\textit{code bugs}, where the patch introduces unintended and undesirable behavior.
+We report code bugs that still exist in the latest version, but exclude documentation bugs because all dataset PRs are already merged and developers are unlikely to revise the PR descriptions after merging.